RyanDool/IntersectionObserver-loader/README.md

 # IntersectionObserver-loader
-Helpful script to lazy-load images.
+Helpful script to lazy-load images, using IntersectionObserver.
+If IntersectionObserver is not supported the images will load upon DOMContentLoaded.

 ## Getting Started
 1. Install the script onto your site.